 Recommendations for decentralised clinical trial approaches

 Based on six years of multistakeholder scientific research on opportunities and challenges of decentralised clinical trials (DCTs), the Trials@Home consortium has developed a set of main recommendations covering the methodological, regulatory, ethical, operational and social aspects of DCTs.
-By nature, these main recommendations are high level, and we encourage users to go to the different content pages for more practical, detailed recommendations.

 Main recommendations